rossduris/Note-Travel/README.md

 <!-- Welcome to Note Travel! -->
-To start using Note Travel simple tap the "Add New Entry" button.
+To start using Note Travel simply tap the "Add New Entry" button.
 Search for a city you've traveled to or are currently in and select it.

 <!-- Finding a New Place -->